abheist/abhiy.com/README.md

 ###My portfolio

-##Technologies used & thanks to developers
+##Technologies used & thanks to developers of:
 - HTML
 - CSS
 - JavaScript